 The blog posts should be highly focused on getting my prospects to take the next step, which is likely going to be a free consultation.
 Think about the format of a successful sales funnel that drive people to take a specific action.
 It’s not very easy to sell a $300 a month coaching program or a $1,000 website optimization package online.
 Especially if you are under a time constraint.
 But its typically much easier and faster if you can talk on the phone or in a meeting first.

 - Next, I would offer a service or coaching.
 Do you know why?
 Because it’s the quickest way to make real money.
 Offering products is great, but it takes time to create the products and more time to build the lists to promote that product to.
 When your list is small, it’s best to focus on services or coaching because it’s the fastest way to generate a profit.
 Most people are already experts at something.
 And to be an expert you just have to have lived through and overcome a specific problem.

 Get people on a free call, help them solve a problem, and invite them to participate in your coaching program where you will share what is actually holding them back and how to overcome that based on your personal experience.
 In its simplest form, we are simply sharing our personal knowledge.

-- Now, I’d focus on getting as many people on the phone as I can, because I know two things: The more prospects I get on the phone, the more likely it is some of them will say yes.
-It’s a simple numbers game that can shift more in your favor if you are able to provide incredible upfront value and carry a compelling conversation.
+- Now, I’d focus on getting as many people on the phone as I can.
+Because, the more prospects I get on the phone, the more likely it is some of them will say yes.
+It’s a simple numbers game that can shift in your favor if you provide incredible upfront value during the conversation.